-With continuous backup of transaction logs, you'll be able to restore to the last transaction.
+With continuous backup of transaction logs, you can restore to the last transaction.
 You can choose between the following restore options:

-Latest restore point (now): This is the default option.
-It allows you to restore the server to the latest point in time.
+Latest restore point (now): This is the default option, which allows you to restore the server to the latest point in time.

-Custom restore point: This option allows you to choose any point in time within the retention period defined for this flexible server.
+Custom restore point: This option allows you to choose any point in time within the retention period defined for this Azure Database for PostgreSQL flexible server instance.
 By default, the latest time in UTC is automatically selected.
 Automatic selection is useful if you want to restore to the last committed transaction for test purposes.
 You can optionally choose other days and times.

-Fast restore point: This option allows users to restore the server in the fastest time possible within the retention period defined for their flexible server.
+Fast restore point: This option allows users to restore the server in the fastest time possible within the retention period defined for their Azure Database for PostgreSQL flexible server instance.
 Fastest restore is possible by directly choosing the timestamp from the list of backups.
-This restore operation provisions a server and simply restores the full snapshot backup and doesn't require any recovery of logs which makes it fast.
-We recommend you select a backup timestamp which is greater than the earliest restore point in time for a successful restore operation.
+This restore operation provisions a server and simply restores the full snapshot backup and doesn't require any recovery of logs, which makes it fast.
+We recommend you select a backup timestamp, which is greater than the earliest restore point in time for a successful restore operation.

-For latest and custom restore point options, the estimated time to recover depends on several factors, including the volume of transaction logs to process after the previous backup time, and the total number of databases recovering in the same region at the same time.
-The overall recovery time usually takes from few minutes up to a few hours.
+The time required to recover using the latest and custom restore point options varies based on factors such as the volume of transaction logs to process since the last backup and the total number of databases being recovered simultaneously in the same region The overall recovery time usually takes from few minutes up to a few hours.

-If you've configured your server within a virtual network, you can restore to the same virtual network or to a different virtual network.
+If you configure your server within a virtual network, you can restore to the same virtual network or to a different virtual network.
 However, you can't restore to public access.
 Similarly, if you configured your server with public access, you can't restore to private virtual network access.

 Geo-redundant backup and restore